-SUMMER DANCE DAILY LIFE
+SUMMER DANCE INTENSIVE

 Albert College was founded in 1857 and is Canada’s oldest coed private school and provides living quarters for SDI students.
 All residence buildings have furnished common rooms with TV/DVD equipment, laundry facilities and free Wifi access.
 Sleeping accommodation varies between single and double occupancy.
 QBSC takes roommate requests, however granting requests is based on availability.